Singer Aliff Aziz gets jail, fine for theft and disorderly behaviour

 Deputy Public Prosecutor Pavithra Ramkumar asked for at least two weeks' jail and a fine, noting that Aliff was previously fined for theft in 2014.

-Mr Murali said he was "in happy agreement" with the prosecutor, as the defence had asked for a short jail term and a fine, which would be "sufficient just desserts".
+Mr Murali said he was "in happy agreement" with the prosecutor, as the defence had asked for a short jail term and a fine, which would be "sufficient just deserts".

 He said that while a mandatory treatment order was not recommended for Aliff, the psychiatrist found that the singer was suffering from adjustment disorder at the time of the offences, which is relevant on the issue of culpability.